MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-supported-config.md

 Remote Desktop Services supports RemoteFX vGPUs when VM is running as a Hyper-V guest on Windows Server.
 The following guest operating systems have RemoteFX vGPU support:

-- Windows 7 SP1
-- Windows 8.1
+- Windows 11
-- Windows 10 1703 or later
+- Windows 10
-- Windows Server 2016 in a single-session deployment only
+- Windows Server in a single-session deployment only

 ### Discrete Device Assignment support

 Remote Desktop Services supports Physical GPUs presented with Discrete Device Assignment from Hyper-V hosts running Windows Server 2016 or later.
 See [Plan for deploying Discrete Device Assignment](../../virtualization/hyper-v/plan/plan-for-deploying-devices-using-discrete-device-assignment.md) for more details.

-## VDI deployment – supported guest OSes
+## VDI deployment – supported guest operating systems

-Windows Server 2016 or later RD Virtualization Host servers support the following guest OSes:
+Windows Server RD Virtualization Host servers support the following guest operating systems:

+- Windows 11 Enterprise
 - Windows 10 Enterprise
-- Windows 8.1 Enterprise
-- Windows 7 SP1 Enterprise

 > [!NOTE]
 > - Remote Desktop Services doesn't support heterogeneous session collections.
 The OSes of all VMs in a collection must be the same version.